Contact us

 6. Be Prepared to Make the First Offer

 If you value the financial result from the mediation session, making a reasonable and fair first offer will enable you to anchor the negotiation in your favor.
 However, if you are uncertain about the value of what you are negotiating or would prefer to avoid the stress and anxiety that comes with “showing your cards” first, it may be best to refrain from making the first offer.
-Be sure to discuss this in detail with your lawyer well before the mediation session to determine your agreed upon strategy.
+Be sure to discuss this in detail with your mediator well before the mediation session to determine your agreed upon strategy.

 7. Be Open to Compromise